peter-lucia/tetris_engine/README.md

 # Tetris
-* A tetris game engine built with rust and made available as a python library
+* A tetris game engine built with rust

+Capabilities

-* Can be used with your python GUI library of choice
+* Use with your Python or Rust GUI library of choice

-### Getting started
+### Python Library - Getting started
 ```bash
 pip install git+ssh://git@github.com/peter-lucia/rust_tetris@python-lib
 ```